The weirder my poetry got the more it felt like mine.

 Celebrity Judging: Find two videos online of a strong performance and a performance that needs more work.
 Have students play celebrity judges, giving their critical feedback of the performances.
 Make sure they are specific about what worked and what didn’t, demonstrating their knowledge of performance techniques.

 Inflection Memes: Help performers plan the inflection of important lines in their poems, have students create memes in which they visually emphasize important words.
-The meme below, created using this simple meme generator, uses CAPSLOCK to stress certain words and s p a c e s between letters to elongate others.
+The meme below, created using a simple meme generator, uses CAPSLOCK to stress certain words and s p a c e s between letters to elongate others.
 Students can also use their memes to advertise their performances.

 SPEAK Up brings together student poets from several Montreal-area schools.
 Under coaching and guidance from their teachers and local spoken word artists, students perform their poetry at the EMSB Speak Up poetry slam.